Quantum memories at finite temperature: Other Protection Mechanisms

 As we have discussed in Subsec.~\ref{subsec:stability}, perturbative stability at zero-temperature is a natural property of topologically ordered systems.
 It is this inherent stability that first motivated their use for quantum computation~\cite{Kitaev03}.
 In such systems, quantum information can be stored within locally indistinguishable degenerate ground states, which are separated from excited states by a finite gap.
 Perturbations will cause some energy splitting between ground states, and can cause the gap to close to a degree.
 However, it has been shown that these effects will be suppressed with system size for perturbations whose strength is below some finite threshold~\cite{BravyiHastingsMichalakis10}.
 Such topological systems, including the simple toric code, would therefore provide a stable memory at zero-temperature.

-Similar properties also arise in systems with so-called symmetry protected topological phases~\cite{Chen11, Else12, Bonderson13}.
-These offer protection against perturbations, but only as long as they respect symmetries of the model.
+Similar properties also arise in so-called symmetry protected topological phases~\cite{Chen11, Else12, Bonderson13}.
+These offer protection against perturbations that respect non-trivial symmetries of the model.
 As compensation for this, they are typically more experimentally accessible than topological models that do not rely on a symmetry.

 A well-known example is an open chain for spinless fermions with a superconducting pairing term~\cite{Kogut79,Kitaev01}.
 For a suitable choice of Hamiltonian parameters, this system can be brought to a phase supporting topological superconductivity~\cite{Kitaev01} with a perturbatively stable degenerate ground state and Majorana fermion zero-energy modes localized at opposite ends of the chain.